 What does it mean to be significant?

-I spoke at a luncheon in Louisville on this topic recently: the Significance Luncheon.
+I spoke at the Significance Luncheon in Louisville on this topic once

 It’s designed for seniors, but it works for any age.

-As the Southeast Christian Church hosts like to point out: “in the middle of the word significance are letters spelling I CAN.“
+As Southeast Christian Church‘s host pointed out: “In the middle of the word significance are letters spelling I CAN.“

 I love that observation.